ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 - configures the VS Code IDE for east python3 based development, including testing and linting
 - use a docker based development environment with vscode devcontainer
-- do package management and python version tooling using Poetry and pyenv
+- do package management and python version tooling using Poetry and uv
 - continuous integration using GitHub Actions, including ruynning unit tests, calculating code coverage and building tarballs and wheel files for you.

 ## Continuous Integration with GitHub Actions